Support for artisan food and beverage producers

 - Advance Queensland offers a range of programs designed to help small businesses collaborate, build on innovative ideas, grow and improve products and services, and compete in global markets.

-- ecoBiz Queensland provides small and medium businesses with free advice, training and workshops on ways to improve environmental sustainability and lower operating costs.
-On average, participating businesses achieved 12% energy savings, 13% water savings and 21% waste savings.
-Learn more about ecoBiz.
+- The ecoBiz program (from the Business Chamber Queensland), provides small and medium businesses with free advice, one-on-one training and workshops on ways to improve environmental sustainability, reduce carbon emissions and lower operating costs across energy, water, and waste.

 - Read Supporting Artisan Producers which sets out what the Queensland Government is doing to foster growth, competitiveness and innovation in the artisan food and beverage sector.